nirtusbro/test/source/definition/IAnimation.rst

 .. java:type:: public interface IAnimation

-   Created by hades-incarnate on 10/23/2015. definise animaciona pravila koja ce renderable objekat odvesti sa tacke A na B
+   Defines animation rules that will take a renderable object from point A to point B